pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1147 Containers

+Today I study about containers and images, I have some gaps in these topics, also I know the OCI (Open Container Initiative), is amazing the effort by the community to have a standard for the creation of containers.
+Well, after today, I see the Containers differently.

 ##### Day 1146 Review Again CI/CD

 In my current course, I refresh my knowledge about CI/CD, for the moment I'm looking for my next book to read, I want to read some book about Java Code or Microservices.
 Tomorrow I start with a new service, I am exciting about this.